koenk/gbit/README.md

 For each instruction in the Game Boy instruction set, the framework will issue many different executions with varying input states, each time comparing the output state to a known-good state.
 This allows for easy detection of implementation errors, such as calculating the wrong results, setting flags incorrectly, jumping to the wrong place and even accidentally corrupting other state.

-To test your CPU implementation, it has to implement and expose four C functions (see How to use for more details).
+To test your CPU implementation, it has to implement four functions (see below for more details).
 This minimal interface should allow any emulator written in C and C++ to be easily tested.
 Additionally, the memory accesses made by the test CPU should be logged and mocked as described below.

 The known-good CPU implementation included in the framework is based on [my own Game Boy emulator](https://github.com/koenk/gbc), which has been